Meet The Astronomer

 For me, astronomy has never been just about stars and planets.
 It’s about perspective.
 About standing under a vast, ancient sky and realising that we are part of something far greater than ourselves.
 Every time I guide a tour, my goal is to share that feeling — that quiet sense of awe — with others.

-I invite you to join me, to look up, and to see the universe not just with your eyes — but with wonder.
+I invite you to join me, to look up, and to see the universe not just with your eyes, but with your imagination and your wonder.

 Clear skies,